Table of Contents

 3. Installation Example

-It is strongly recommended to position the heating collector and the heating meter in an access hatch located at the entrance of the apartment, rather than at the back of a piece of furniture.
+It is highly recommended to position the heating collector and the heating meter in an access hatch located at the entrance of the apartment, rather than at the back of a piece of furniture.
 This configuration greatly facilitates access to the meter for maintenance.

 How Did We Do?

-Community - Electric Metering - RCP
+Community - Electrical Counting - RCP

 Mobility - EV Charging Stations